Just-keep-buying-cover

 Understanding where to place your focus is the first step toward a brighter financial future.
 After all, that’s what we all want, isn’t it?

 Most people want to save but never get around to it.
-It’s not the most glamorous of subjects, but it’s also a topic you should address.
-Putting part of your salary away every month means you can’t spend it, but it also means that you are improving the quality of your future.
-Your future self will thank you for it!
+While it may not be the most glamorous subject, it’s one you should address.
+Saving part of your salary each month means less spending now, but it greatly improves the quality of your future.
+Your future self will thank you!

-One of the biggest misconceptions about savings is that you need to put away a large chunk every month.
-The truth is that you probably don’t need to save as much as you currently think.
-There is also no universal amount that everyone should say.
-Every person has different responsibilities and financial needs from month to month.
+A common myth is that you need to save a large chunk every month.
+The truth is, you don’t need to save as much as you think.
+There’s no universal amount that applies to everyone.
+Your financial situation varies, and responsibilities differ month to month.

-A good rule of thumb is to look at your income minus your savings; what is left is the amount you can save.
-If you want to increase your savings a little more, look at ways you can earn more cash, such as selling a skill or service, selling some unnecessary things from home, studying something that will bring additional income, looking for a promotion at work, or taking advantage of available opportunities.
+A good rule of thumb: subtract savings from your income, and the remainder is what you can use.
+If you want to save more, consider finding ways to increase income, such as offering a skill or service or selling unused items.ings from home, studying something that will bring additional income, looking for a promotion at work, or taking advantage of available opportunities.

 Spending without guilt is entirely possible